2023 Healthy Public Policy Grants

 This funding encourages multi-sectoral partnerships.
 We suggest that ineligible organizations contact eligible organizations to discuss collaborating on a project.

 Projects will be assessed on the eligibility of applicant and proposed expenses, and connection between project activities and objectives stated in the application guide.
 PlanH grants will not support work or projects that exploit any individual or groups.
+Communities are encouraged to reach out to email@example.com to learn about the grant-making process and decision criteria or to set up a call.

 The Healthy Public Policy grant stream supports projects that: